silverqx/TinyORM/docs/tinyorm.md

     #include <orm/tiny/basemodel.hpp>

-    using Orm::Tiny::BaseModel;
+    using Orm::Tiny::Model;

-    class Flight final : public BaseModel<Flight>
+    class Flight final : public Model<Flight>
     {
-        friend BaseModel;
+        friend Model;
-        using BaseModel::BaseModel;
+        using Model::Model;

     private:
         /*!
 The database connection that should be used by the model. */ QString u_connection {"sqlite"};
     };

-In special cases, when you want to query the database through a different connection, you can use `BaseModel::on` method, which takes the connection name as the first argument:
+In special cases, when you want to query the database through a different connection, you can use `Model::on` method, which takes the connection name as the first argument:

     auto user = User::on("sqlite")->find(1);